CyCat-project/cycat-service/README.md

   -H 'accept: application/json'
 ~~~

-Will return all the UUIDs matching the keyword queried.
+Will return all the UUIDs matching the keyword queried (in this case `APT33`).
 Then the returned UUIDs can be used to find relationships and corresponding items.

 ~~~
 [